kehantan/labbook/docs/protein/sds_page.rst

 **Procedure**

 #.
-Fill the plastic container with Coomasie blue stain to about 1 cm of height.
+Cover the gel with Coomasie blue stain.
 #.
 Place the container on the rocking platform.
 #.
 Stain the gel for about 30 mins to 3 hrs.
 #.
 Remove the staining solution.

-*Note:* Staining solution can be reuse, just pour it back into its container.

 Destaining
 ----------